metzlerk/MLOps_Case_Study_2_ChronJob/README.md

 - Keep `student-admin_key` permissions at 600
 - Never share the private key
+- **The private key is excluded from git** (see `.gitignore`)
 - Monitor the log file for security alerts

+## Git Repository

+This project uses git for version control.
+The SSH private key and log files are automatically excluded from commits for security.